 Creating a Content–Type Header

-If your RESTlet requires a request body, you need to add a Content-Type header to the request body with its corresponding format.
+If your RESTlet needs a request body, add a Content-Type header for the right format.

 The following are suggested Content-Type headers: